Who Will Conor McGregor Fight Next?

 2. Nate Diaz (UFC, lightweight title defense)

-McGregor has met Nate Diaz twice in the Octagon, and experienced his first loss in the organization at his hands.
+McGregor has met Nate Diaz twice in the Octagon and experienced his first loss in the organization at his hands.
 The two fought a second time, this time at a more natural weight in the lightweight division, where McGregor edged out a majority decision victory.
 Seeing as how each fighter holds a win over the other, it could be said that the two have unfinished business.
 The biggest factor is that Diaz actually finished McGregor in their first encounter, whereas McGregor only won the second fight on two scorecards.
 A third match to prove once and for all who the better fighter is could certainly be on the horizon.

 3. Edson Barboza (UFC, lightweight title defense)